-- A monthly or weekly Psalter reading schedule covering all 150 Psalms.
+- A monthly, sixty day, or weekly Psalter reading schedule covering all 150 Psalms.

-- A yearly lectionary (aka, a Bible reading plan) that goes through the entire Old Testament once a year and the entire New Testament twice a year.
-The same lectionary is used by all traditions.
+- A yearly or two year lectionary (aka, a Bible reading plan).
+The yearly goes through the entire Old Testament once a year and the entire New Testament twice a year.
+The two year lectionary goes through the New Testament once a year and the Old Testament once every two years.
+These same lectionaries are used by all traditions.

 - A daily listing of the readings for the day for people who prefer to follow the reading schedule offline or with their own Bibles.

-We currently offer services for the following traditions:
+We currently offer services for the following options:

 - 1662 Book of Common Prayer Morning & Evening prayers